lightningkite/khrysalis/README.md

 ## What actually is it?

-Khrysalis is the combination of several different parts:
+Khrysalis is the combination of several parts:

 - An Android XML layout to iOS programmatic Swift layout converter
 - A Kotlin to Swift syntax transformer